Round table: Will neural networks kill the profession of a CG artist?

 Mikhail Zakharov, General Producer of Hoopsly

-Since many projects start with conceptualizing the visual part — very much.
+Since many projects start with conceptualizing the visual part, it is very strong.
 Anyone who has worked with art and set tasks for artists sooner or later faces a problem when the selection of references for a specific task comes to a dead end.
-For example, for a character I need to confuse a bear with an octopus.
+For example, for a character, I need to confuse a bear with an octopus.
 Good luck finding refs for your art lead.

 With neural networks, the task is greatly simplified.
-We even tested it while working on one of the projects.
-As a result, two dozen images were generated in three hours, from which the right one was selected and transferred to 3D.
-And four days later the model was ready.
-If a live artist had to be used for the concept, the task, given the iterations, would stretch for weeks.
+We even checked it out while working on one of the projects.
+As a result, two dozen images were generated in three hours, from which the desired one was selected and transferred to 3D.
+And four days later, the model was ready.
+If a live artist had to be used for the concept, the task, given the iterations, would take weeks.

 Artists can significantly speed up their work where speed is more important than quality.
-They can now simply process the generated images, take them as a basis.
+They can now simply process the generated images and use them as a basis.

-Previously, many people used the following life hack: they modeled the blanks in 3D, then drew on top of them.
+Previously, many people used the following life hack: they modeled the blanks in 3D, then painted on top of them.
 With neural networks, everything becomes even easier.

-Will you implement neural networks in your pipeline?
+Will you implement neural networks into your pipeline?

-While we are only studying the toolkit, but potential areas of use are already being overlooked.
+So far we are only studying the toolkit, but we are already looking at potential areas of use.
 Time will tell — who knows, maybe we will share cases in the future.

 Natalia Popova, Fridays Games Project Manager

 Of course!
 In our new project, these are only characters so far.
-But we have plans for icons, factories at the concept stage, and holiday content (stock banners, backgrounds in stores).
+But we have plans for icons, factories at the concept stage, and holiday content (stock banners, store backgrounds).

 I like working with a small development team: these are more manageable processes, budgets, and a lamp atmosphere.
 But players love a lot of content!
 Because of this, the project support team is usually greatly inflated.

-Therefore, I hope that when our new project comes out in softlonch, neural networks will solve the tasks of art and video for the marketing department.
-And, of course, now we will be able to make cool art for communities (it is clear that hiring a Senior–level artist to create images for social networks is an unjustified expense, given that the lifetime of the post is at most a day).
+Therefore, I hope that when our new project is released in softlonch, neural networks will solve the tasks of art and video for the marketing department.
+And, of course, now we will be able to make cool art for communities (it is clear that hiring a Senior–level artist to create images for social networks is an unjustified cost, given that the life of the post is at most a day).

 Mikhail Zakharov, General Producer of Hoopsly